vkola-lab/python_speech_features_cuda/README.md

 ## Get Started

-This section will walk you through the installation and prerequisites.
+This section will walk us through the installation and prerequisites.

 ### Dependencies